-A remote control pendent is included for use with the platform lift.
-The pendent plugs into a jack located between the staff door and the platform lift behind the lift control panel.
-The pendent has an expandable cord that allows the operator to be on or near the platform lift while it is in operation.
+A remote control pendent is included for use with the Platform Lift.
+The pendent plugs into a jack located between the staff door and the Platform Lift roll door behind the lift control panel.
+The pendent has an expandable cord that allows the operator to be on or near the Platform Lift while it is in operation.
 The remote control pendent works off the 12V DC power system.